 - Readings and Handouts

 Reports are submitted at the end of each semester by the student, supervisor, and theological mentor (if different from supervisor).
-Time logs are approved by the supervisor and submitted at the middle and end of each term.
-You can use any method or software app to keep track of your time, as long as it allows you to describe the task and your supervisor can sign and forward to me.
+Your time at your internship is kept in a log on DivLink.
+The log is viewed and approved by your supervisor and the Director at the middle and end of each term.
+Your time log must be up-to-date by the deadlines listed in the syllabus.
+You can use any method or software app to keep track of your time, but you still need to enter your time and tasks in DivLink in a timely way, and certainly by the aforementioned deadlines.
 See Calendar of Events and Deadlines for actual dates.

-Payment details: Students will be paid $250 on the 15th and last day of each month from September 15 through Dec 31 for a total of $2,000.
+Payment details: Students will be paid approximately $285 on the 15th and last day of each month from September 15 through Dec 15 for a total of $2,000.
 The process will be repeated for the second semester.
 However, you will not receive your first paycheck until all of your paperwork is received and processed.

-If you have difficulty getting your check, contact Ann-Marie.
-If you have trouble figuring out Workday, contact Employee Services at 203-432-5552 or email@example.com.
+If you have difficulty getting your check, contact Ann-Marie Piscatelli in the YDS Business Office.
+If you have trouble with Workday, contact Employee Services at 203-432-5552 or email@example.com.